 Asking for What We Need

-Throughout my adult life, I’ve had a complicated relationship with self promotion.
-Somewhere along the way I learned to prioritize others and to be dismissive of my own needs.
-And I get the feeling I’m not alone.
+Throughout my adult life, I’ve wrestled with the art of self-promotion.
+Somewhere along the way, I learned to prioritize others and dismiss my own needs—a pattern I suspect many can relate to.

-Neglecting to advocate for yourself can create undesirable results: low self-esteem, chronic self-doubt, shame, and an overall emotional imbalance.
-And the impact isn’t always obvious.
+Neglecting to advocate for yourself often leads to undesirable outcomes: low self-esteem, chronic self-doubt, shame, and an overall sense of imbalance.
+What’s tricky is that these effects aren’t always obvious.

-Darla is an outgoing twenty-something year old with a solid professional job and a fulfilling social life.
-Her family, friends, and co-workers describe her as friendly, supportive, bright, and energetic.
-She’s always willing to offer her time to help others when in need.
+Darla is a lively twenty-something with a steady professional job and an active social life.
+Her family, friends, and coworkers describe her as friendly, supportive, bright, and full of energy.
+She’s always ready to lend a hand when someone’s in need.

-What Darla’s closest friends and peers don’t see the 15 times she questioned herself within the last 30 minutes.
-Or how she distracts from her feelings of inadequacy by focusing on others.
-Or how she places far more weight on how other people judge her than she does her own opinion.
+But what her closest friends and peers don’t see are the 15 times she questioned herself in the last 30 minutes.
+They don’t see how she distracts herself from feelings of inadequacy by focusing on others.
+Nor do they realize how much more weight she places on others' opinions of her than her own.

-It’s not always obvious when someone is struggling to act on their own behalf.
-Many people—particularly women—have learned to effectively hide this “secret.”
-So what can be done to recognize and eventually shift this pattern within ourselves?
+It’s not always easy to spot someone struggling to act in their own best interest.
+Many people—especially women—become adept at hiding this “secret.”
+So, how can we recognize and eventually shift this pattern within ourselves?

-1. Spend time creating or renewing a relationship with yourself.
-This is critical for me.
-It allows me time to check in with myself, process my emotions, and prioritize the most important relationship I will ever have (the one with myself).
+This has been a game-changer for me.
+Taking time to check in with myself, process my emotions, and prioritize my inner relationship is essential.
+After all, the most important relationship you’ll ever have is the one with yourself.

-4. Share your passions, dreams, and goals with your others.
 Excitement is contagious!
-Why keep all of your ideas to yourself?
-Instead, share what gets you up in the morning.
-Not only will you create momentum when sharing, you may also encourage others to act on their dreams.
+Why keep your ideas and aspirations to yourself?
+Sharing what inspires you can create momentum and encourage others to act on their dreams as well.

 You know yourself better than anyone else.
-Don’t let other people’s beliefs replace your insight and intuition.
+Don’t let others’ beliefs overshadow your insight and intuition.

 Sometimes the only closure you need is the understanding that you deserve better.